On a Broad Reach

 “The outside.” his grandpa happily replied.

 Such unrefined, plastic structures (IMHO) really should not be allowed in such places as this, places to which people come in order to enjoy the peace, tranquillity and beauty of the views.
-I can see from the various ages of such craft the evolutionary stages of development that has taken place, clearly under the pens of myopic draughtsmen.
-That might seem a bit harsh, but it would seem that some designers fail to step back and really consider from broader points of view what it is they are creating.
-It’s exactly the same with our current developer-led housing and office developments in the UK.
+I can see from the various ages of such craft the evolutionary stages of development that have taken place, clearly under the pens of myopic draughtsmen.
+That might seem a bit harsh, but it would seem that some designers fail to step back and really consider what it is they are creating.

-Some of these structures are the size of house extensions, so why shouldn’t they be subject to regulation, including aesthetic control.
-They might be nice to be on – peaked cap (with anchor motif) on head, feet up, gin and tonic in hand – but they’re form an unhappy visual relationship with their natural surroundings.
+Some of these water-borne structures are the size of house extensions, so why shouldn’t they be subject to regulation, and aesthetic control.
+It might be nice to be onboard – peaked cap (with anchor motif) on head, feet up, gin and tonic in hand – but they form an unhappy visual relationship with their natural surroundings.

-Horning reached.
-Moored up, lunch and cake!
-Happy Birthday, Cathy! ….and, indeed, to Rob, earlier in the week.
-A short-lived hint of the sun breaking through and clear blue sky on the horizon above the coastline to the southeast.
+Horning is reached, and we’re moored up for lunch and cake!
+Happy Birthday, Cathy!
+And, indeed, to Rob, earlier in the week.
+A short-lived hint of the sun breaks through and clear blue sky can be seen on the horizon above the coastline to the southeast.

 William Butler Yeats